 Catholic Social Services

 Charlotte's Catholic Social Services provides the community with many services including refugee resettlement, immigration services, pregnancy support and more.
 In particular, the refugee resettlement department accepts donations in the form of household items and furniture.

 Dress for Success

 Dress for Success is an organization that allows women to interview for jobs and enter the workforce dressed in appropriate attire.
 Right now they are accepting business attire (suits and blouses) in sizes 0-4 and sizes 24 and larger suits and blouses, maternity business attire, accessories and scarves, shoes, especially in larger sizes, knee-high's and pantyhose of all sizes in unopened packages and purses in conservative colors.

 Habitat for Humanity ReStore

 Charlotte Rescue Mission (CRM) provides residential programs for homeless, jobless men and women with alcohol and drug addiction issues.
-Our clients typically have few options available to them because they have no health coverage to help them enter a recovery program to realize a new life of sobriety.
+Clients typically have few options available to them because they have no health coverage to help them enter a recovery program to realize a new life of sobriety.
 The professional recovery programs and additional services Charlotte Rescue Mission offers to support these individuals are provided to them at no cost.
-They maintain a list of needed items.
 Men's and women's clothing is almost always in need.
-For more information about making a donation, call 704-334-4635.

 Proceeds from the Thrift Shop help fund Assistance League of Charlotte philanthropic programs.
 Bargains abound in gently used items such as furniture, clothing, books, toys, jewelry, household items, electronics, computers, shoes, sports equipment and baby items.
 Assistance League members staff the store and help provide an enjoyable shopping experience for each customer.